IAD - SEA

 What is the cheapest month to fly from Washington, D.C.
 Dulles Intl Airport to Seattle?

 The cheapest month for flights from Washington, D.C.
-Dulles Intl Airport to Seattle is January, where tickets cost $257 on average.
-On the other hand, the most expensive months are June and July, where the average cost of tickets is $588 and $538 respectively.
+Dulles Intl Airport to Seattle is February, where tickets cost $347 (return) on average.
+On the other hand, the most expensive months are December and March, where the average cost of round-trip tickets is $516 and $492 respectively.

 How far in advance should I book a flight from Washington, D.C.
 Dulles Intl Airport to Seattle?